Information For Authors

 Bal, S.K., Mukherjee, J., Choudhury, B.U. and Dhawan, A.K.
 (2018).
 Advances in Crop Environment Interaction.
 Springer Nature Singapore Pte Ltd., pp.437

-The submitted research articles are initially screened, if found worth reviewing then assigned to editors/reviewers for peer review, otherwise rejected at initial stage.
+The submitted research articles are initially screened by the editorial board members, if found worth reviewing then assigned to reviewers for peer review, otherwise rejected at initial stage.
 Reviewers’ comments and suggestions are taken into account for further processing.
 The manuscripts are accepted only after favourable recommendations of the reviewers, editors and satisfactorily compliance by the authors.

 Journal follows a double-blind review system, in which author and reviewer will be anonymous throughout the review process.